ROM (Range of Motion) — amplitude of movement

 |---|---|---|

-| Training Goal | Muscle growth (hypertrophy), overall strength, flexibility, functionality | Strength development in a specific range, overcoming sticking points, injury rehabilitation, technique improvement |
+| Training Goal | Muscle growth (hypertrophy), overall strength, flexibility, functionality | Strength development in a specific range, overcoming sticking points, overcoming injuries, improving technique |

 | Muscle Stress | Maximal, distributed across the entire muscle length | Concentrated in a specific range, often with heavier weights |

-| Injury Risk | Lower with proper technique, higher with poor control or excessive weights | May be lower for joints but can create imbalances and increase risk during full range of motion at other times |
+| Injury Risk | Lower with proper technique, higher with poor control or excessive weights | May be lower for joints, but can create imbalances and increase risk during full range of motion at other times |

-| Exercise Examples | Deep squats, deadlifts, pull-ups, bench press to chest | Rack pulls, planks, partial squats (for top-range strength) |
+| Exercise Examples | Squats to depth, deadlifts, pull-ups, bench press to chest | Rack pulls, planks, partial squats (for top-range strength) |

 - Optimal Muscle Growth: Increases time under tension and muscle stretch.